 Will it be any easy application or a hard one?
 Should you even pursue it?

 Aside from the actual cost of the property, the next most important factor is neighborhood compatibility.

 You may think that you have a viable property, only to find that a nearby park or daycare facility disqualifies it.

 At BeGreenLegal, we take the necessary “extra steps” and walk door-to-door to confirm that a property is at least 600 ft away from all schools, parks, daycares and youth centers.

 Now that all the hard work’s done, it’s time to submit an offer to the seller.

 You may have to negotiate back and forth a few times, but if they agree you’ll be able to move forward and get a purchase agreement in place.

-Don’t worry, your trusty cannabis real estate consultant will vet all of the aspects of the property deal.
+Don’t worry, your cannabis real estate consultant or agent will vet all of the aspects of the property deal.